SeanHwangG/test/software.md

 * Relocation: Compilers and assemblers generate code and data sections that start at address 0
   * Linker relocates these sections by associating a memory location with each symbol definition
   * then modifying all of the references to those symbols so that they point to this memory location
-  * blindly performs these relocations using detailed instructions, generated by the assembler, called relocation entries
+  * blindly performs these relocations using detailed instructions, generated by assembler, called relocation entries

 {% tabs %}
 {% tab title='c' %}